 The festival was cancelled last year as a result of the pandemic.

-Kicking off on the 27th August, attendees can expect a scaled-down version of their live music event – which was last year confirmed to be headlined by Adam Lambert – alongside their annual parade and a candlelit vigil.
+Kicking off on the 27th August, attendees can expect a huge line-up including the likes of Annie Mac, Sigala, Example, Eve, Zara Larsson and Ella Henderson – alongside their annual parade and a candlelit vigil.
 The beautiful vigil allows the community to join together in Sackville Gardens to pay respects to those who have lost their lives to HIV, as well as stand together as a united community in the face of the many challenges the LGBTQ+ community have faced, and continue to face today.

 [Featured image: Manchester Pride]